#1 A well-balanced isekai

 Subaru has no amazing magic and a lifetime of gaming & watching anime has left him physically useless.
 He is also not exceptionally intelligent and certainly not charismatic enough to cheat his way through life.
 What he does have is a bizarre gift likely related to the world’s most-feared villainess: he can return to life after dying.

 When Subaru dies, he awakens at a checkpoint earlier in the story and retains all his memories, yet also feels every bit of pain that came with dying.
 It’s not a pleasant experience for him and not a great cop-out to get him out of trouble.
-Sure, it permits him to figure out plots too complicated for him to immediately understand and gives him multiple chances to stop bad guys beyond his actual capability to foil, but it also weighs on his psyche and begins to visibly drive him mad.
+Sure, it permits him to gradually figure out plots too complicated for him to immediately understand and it gives him multiple chances to stop bad guys beyond his actual capability to foil, but it also weighs on his psyche; it begins to visibly drive him mad.
 Who can blame him?
 The guy is repeatedly subjected to torture and watches his beloved friends die over and over again, always falling just short of managing to prevent it.

 What hurts Subaru the most is that his friends don’t share his ability to remember previous loops.
 His happy memories with people like the twin maids, the initial encounter with Emilia that sees Subaru fall in love with her, and many other beautiful moments are undone when he passes away.
 Only Subaru remembers them and the isolation this causes tears him apart.
 Nobody can ever truly understand what he is going through and the influence of the great evil responsible for it prevents him from explaining it.

 His inability to cope with this makes him suspicious, as he becomes desperate to have his experiences validated.
-To someone like Emilia, it’s bizarre to suddenly meet this stranger with no verifiable background who is utterly devoted to helping her, because the loop in which she saved his life and earned his admiration has been erased.
+To someone like Emilia, it’s bizarre to suddenly meet this stranger with no verifiable background who is utterly devoted to helping her.
+After all, the loop in which she saved his life and earned his admiration has been erased.
 While I do feel characters don’t question Subaru quite enough, this power gives him enough trouble and lends itself to enough emotional drama to compensate for that.

 #4 Compacted storylines